WHY YOU CAN'T SUPPRESS YOUR CREATIVITY (AND CURIOSITY)

-The attempts to find an outlet for my creative urges: buying a sewing machine because I wanted to sew be-aut-ti-ful bags.
-(Has anyone ever seen my – beautiful super special no-one has ever done this before I think I’m gonna faint - bag?
+There had been so many attempts to find an outlet for my creative urges: buying a sewing machine, because I wanted to sew be-aut-ti-ful bags.
+(Has anyone ever seen my - beautiful super special no-one has ever done this before I think I'm gonna faint - bag?
 That's because I never made it.).

 The pearls and beads I bought because I wanted to make the most breathtaking necklaces anyone ever set eyes on.
 But stopped making them because: "E-VE-RY-BO-DY makes necklaces.
 It's just not special enough."

 The pens, pencils, brushes, paint I bought and immediately shoved in some drawer because: "I'm not an artist and I refuse to do some random doodling."